slgobinath/SafeEyes/README.md

 # Safe Eyes
-Protect your eyes from eye strain using this continous breaks reminder.
+Protect your eyes from eye strain using this continuous breaks reminder.
 A Free and Open Source Linux alternative for EyeLeo.

 ## Installation
 1: Add the PPA: `sudo add-apt-repository ppa:slgobinath/safeeyes`